MicrosoftDocs/windows-itpro-docs/windows/manage/waas-manage-updates-wufb.md

 ## Monitor Windows Updates using Update Compliance

-In order to be able to track Windows updates deployed by Windows Update for Business, and make sure that all your machines are up to date, you can levergae Update Compliance.
+In order to track Windows updates deployed by Windows Update for Business, and make sure that all your machines are up to date, you can levergae Update Compliance.

 Update Compliance is a solution built within Operations Management Suite (OMS), a cloud-based monitoring and automation service which has a flexible servicing subscription based off data usage/retention.
 For more information about OMS, see [Operations Management Suite overview](http://azure.microsoft.com/documentation/articles/operations-management-suite-overview/).